-Current engineering or science faculty members who would like to become more effective teachers,
+- Faculty (engineering or science) who would like to become more effective teachers

-Mid-career scientists and engineers who are considering a second career teaching at a college or university, and
+- Mid-Career Scientists and Engineers who are considering a second career teaching at a college or university

-Industry professionals and consultants seeking continuing professional development and additional qualifications to support technical training.
+- Industry Professionals, Consultants and Others seeking continuing professional development and additional qualifications to support technical training